Frequently Asked Questions

 How are the groups formed?

-The Seed Effect team partners with local church and refugee camp leaders to share about Seed Effect’s savings group program.
+The Seed Effect team partners with local churches and refugee camp leaders to share about Seed Effect’s savings group program.
 People that are interested then form their own groups with people they know and trust within the community.
 This provides an opportunity for refugees to begin rebuilding the community they lost when they fled civil war.

-How long is the loan program?
+How long is the program?

 The first cycle of the program lasts nine to 12 months.
 During this initial cycle, the group meets weekly and the Seed Effect team provides consistent training as the group builds the skills to operate independently once graduating from the program.